netmet1/constellation_nodectl/README.md

     restart_only | - restart node services on Node but don't join.

+    upgrade-nodectl | - upgrade nodectl to latest version

+    disable-root-ssh | - have nodectl restrict access to your root user

+    enable-root-ssh  | - have ndoectl re-enable access to your root user

     join    | - join the testnet 2.0 network

     health  | - show basic health elements of your Node